-South Korea's Moon expresses 'growing confidence' in overcoming coronavirus outbreak
+South Korea's Moon expresses "growing confidence" in overcoming coronavirus outbreak

 Kim urged people to avoid mass gatherings and adopt “social distancing” measures.
 “We should not let our guard down,” he said.

-This week, South Korea adopted tougher border checks for visitors from Europe, similar to its rules for travelers from China and Iran.
+This week, South Korea adopted tougher border checks for visitors from Europe, similar to its rules for travellers from China and Iran.

-On Sunday, it classified the worst-hit provinces as “special disaster zones”, allowing the government to subsidize up to half of restoration expenses and exempt residents from taxes and utility payments.
+On Sunday, it classified the worst-hit provinces as “special disaster zones”, allowing the government to subsidise up to half of restoration expenses and exempt residents from taxes and utility payments.

 Reporting by Josh Smith and Sangmi Cha; Editing by Edwina Gibbs